Remote access

 A practical rollout usually starts with high-risk web applications, remote-access paths, privileged tools, or third-party-access applications, then expands across the app portfolio.

-Related MFA pages
+Related MFA use cases

 Start with the main overview for built-in MFA, proxy enforcement, app coverage, and rollout strategy.